Can cats eat raw meat? YES they can!

 Cooked bones on the other hand, can cause problems and should never be fed to your cat.
 They become brittle during cooking, which mean they’re likely to splinter once swallowed and may cause internal damage.
 You don’t want to run that risk.

-Risk of Nutritional Deficiencies
+Risk of nutritional deficiencies

 A raw diet is a ‘natural’ diet, but it’s up to you to make sure your cat is getting the appropriate nutrients.
 Commercial raw food will be nutritionally balanced so it may be an easier option for some people.